SquareGPS/navixy-api/docs/panel-api/resources/subpaas/index.md

 ### `list`

-Gets a list of all subpaases for a dealer.
+Gets a list of all SubPaaS accounts of a Dealer.
 Dealer ID will be taken from the session key.

 #### Parameters